AdrianSkar/markdown/fcc_guide.md

 >

 #### Hint 2
-Remember that this effect can be also achieves by nesting `if.
+Remember that this effect can be also achieved by nesting `if` statements.
 > _try to solve the problem now_
 >